It's Not Just You: WHY SO MANY OF US FEEL BURNED OUT RIGHT NOW

 You're exhausted.
 You're anxious.
 You can't remember the last time you did something that wasn't productive.
 And somewhere in the back of your mind, a voice keeps asking: what's wrong with me?

 A couple of years ago, I came across an essay by journalist Kirsten Powers titled The Way We Live in the United States Is Not Normal — and I haven't stopped thinking about it since.
-In it, she describes the dawning realization, formed over years of traveling to Italy and Europe, that so much of what Americans accept as inevitable doesn't have to be.
+In it, she describes a realization formed over years of traveling in Italy and elsewhere in Europe: so much of what Americans accept as inevitable simply isn't.

-She writes about watching people treat it as completely normal that we have GoFundMe campaigns to fund life-saving medical care, that college costs hundreds of thousands of dollars, that "self-care" has become a billion-dollar industry designed to patch us up just enough to keep functioning inside a system that's grinding us down.
+She writes about how we've normalized GoFundMe campaigns for life-saving medical care.
+That college can cost hundreds of thousands of dollars.
+That "self-care" has become a billion-dollar industry designed to patch us up just enough to keep functioning inside a system that's grinding us down.

-As a therapist, I read that and thought: yes.
-This is what I see every day in my office.
+As a therapist, I read that and thought: this is what I see every day in my office.

 The system is the problem.
 Not you.

-So much of what brings people to therapy — the chronic anxiety, the burnout, the sense that no matter how hard you work you're still falling behind — isn't a personal failing.
-It's a rational response to an irrational system.
+So much of what brings people to therapy — chronic anxiety, burnout, the sense that no matter how hard you work you're still falling behind — isn't a personal failing.
+It's often a rational response to an irrational system.

 So what do we do with that?

-Most of my clients can't move to Puglia.
-(Though if you can, that sounds amazing, please eat some pasta for me.)
+We can’t all move to Italy or stop working.
 But naming the source of the pressure matters — enormously.
 There's something quietly radical about a person sitting across from me and saying, oh, maybe I'm not broken.
 Maybe the system is broken and I've been trying to survive it.

 That shift doesn't fix your 60-hour work week or your student loans.
 But it does change how you relate to yourself.
 It loosens the grip of shame.
 It creates just enough space to start asking different questions — not "how do I optimize myself to keep up?" but "what would it actually look like to live well inside this?"